 “This one hopefully is our last and final move.
 We’ve got kids that are headed into high school, so we’re looking to hunker down and become part of a community,” Jason said.
 “Hopefully we’re gonna both be here for a long time, and hopefully we can create a great atmosphere for our family and our girls, and stay here for as long as we want.”

-No matter how successful Jason’s time at Penn may be, those unanswered questions about how it began will always remain.
+No matter how successful Jason’s time at Penn may be, though, those unanswered questions about how it began will always remain.

 “We all know what probably happened: his wife is an AD there and she’s got a husband who’s very qualified,” Ringler said.
 “We’ll just never know how it went down.”